ACM-VIT/muscle_magic/README.md

 Muscle Magic is a simple exercise app made using flutter.The app allows you to train your body according to your preferred muscle group by selecting from a variety of workout plans for each muscle.It includes a progress tracker which helps you track your progress after each workout session.

+It's not just an ordinary exercise app.
+It comes with cool extra features like:-

+An enormous dataset of exercises that you can choose to your preference.
+A Stats section showing your workout stats and your body stats.
+Multiple workout plans for each week.
+A voice assistant that lets you log your sets with a voice command.
+Sharing your workout plans with friends and other people.
+See popular workout plans that other people are doing.

 ---